 Make sure to dust food with d3 supplements regularly.

-Parasites are really common in bearded dragons especially that are with new time owners because they are not sure about the care.
+Parasites are really common in bearded dragons, especially those that are with new-time owners because they are not sure about the care.

 If the stool has a foul smell that you’re not used to smelling from your dragon and the poo is loose I would go and get a fecal sample right away.